ShenduoZhang/shenduo.icu/courses.md

   1. 80/B/3.0
   2. 79/B/3.0
 - Language: Chinese
 This class was notorious for its hard exams among class of 2021.
 But professor Wang did put a lot of efforts into it.
 I definitely could have done better.
-I would consider my linear algebra as solid, since I've been working with it for quite a long time and taking several course like matrix analysis as supplementary.
 [OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwigb__Toq9opu9Pza)

 ## Complex analysis